 1. Use Excel Options to Change Font Within Formula in Excel

 Sometimes, you may want to show a formula in the formula bar.
 However, you cannot change its font size by zooming in or out.
-In that case, you may use Excel Options.
+In that case, you may use the Excel Options dialog box.

 Here, we have a dataset containing the Product list and the Sales value of a shop.
 We used the SUM function to calculate the Total Sales of that shop and showed the formula in the formula bar.
 Now, we will show you how you can change the font size in the formula bar.